-Vitamin C and HPP

 Vitamin C deficiency causes scurvy (bleeding, tooth loss, and bone disease) and a low ALP.

-Question

 If too little vitamin C causes another bone disease along with a low ALP, shouldn't I take extra Vitamin C to help my bones?

-Answer

 No, if you follow the general recommendations of a healthy diet for everyone, you should be getting enough Vitamin C. Too much Vitamin C can cause gut problems and high doses of Vitamin C have been associated with kidney stones in the general population.

-Question

 I heard you only needed to worry about taking too much of the fat-soluble vitamins (Vitamin A, Vitamin D, Vitamin E, Vitamin K), because the extra gets stored in your fat and can get released later.
-If all the other vitamins leave your body in your urine (when you take in more than you need) why do I have to worry about taking too much Vitamin C or any of the other water-soluble vitamins?
+If all the other vitamins leave your body in your urine why do I have to worry about taking too much Vitamin C or any of the other water-soluble vitamins?

-Answer

 See above.
-And moderation in all things.
+And moderation in all things

-Vitamin B12 and HPP Low Vitamin B12 can cause gut and neurologic symptoms and people who can't absorb vitamin B12 (those with pernicious anemia) can have a low blood level of ALP.
+Low Vitamin B12 can cause gut and neurologic symptoms and people who can't absorb vitamin B12 (those with pernicious anemia) can have a low blood level of ALP.
 Vitamin B12 is found in many meats and dairy products.
 As many as 3 out of 20 older adults can have a low or low normal Vitamin B12 blood level.
 If you an older individual, or follow a vegetarian diet, your doctor might order a vitamin B12 blood level.